-If your cut involves the top layer of skin or is a scrape like road rash, clean it with hydrogen peroxide or soap and water, apply antibiotic ointment and cover it with a bandage.
+If the affected area involves the top layer of skin or is a scrape like road rash, clean it with mild soap and water, apply antibiotic ointment and cover it with a bandage.

 Here’s what to do if your cut or scrape is more serious